CodeAsherPlayz/Full-Login-Page/README.md

 2. After downloading this software, please look through the entire code.
 You will have to change it to fit you personally.
 This process should take about 5 minutes at most.

-3. Please refrain from using the software from v0.2. and earlier due to a critical issue (issue #6) on an CSS styling error.
+3. Please refrain from using the software from v0.2. and earlier due to a critical issue (issue #6) on a CSS styling error.

 4. Please follow the manual in order for the code to be executed.